fabricio-esper/42-push_swap/README.md

 # 42-push_swap - 84% ✅
 This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
-I used mainly radix sort.

 ## Usage
 `make` and execution `./push_swap <numbers non-sorted>`.
 For example: